Tai Nua in Myanmar (Burma)

 Progress Gauge

+Although the Tai Nua are part of the official Dai nationality in China, they speak their own distinct language.
+They should not be confused with the identically named but different Tai Nua of Laos.
 Linguists have pointed out that Tai Nua is "a name given to at least two quite different southwestern branch groups."
-The Tai Nua profiled here are members of the Southwestern branch of the Tai language family, while the Tai Mao language spoken throughout Dehong Prefecture is similar to the Shan language of Myanmar.
-The confusion of names is caused partly by "the Chinese tendency to group languages together into nationalities, exemplified by the Dai nationality, which includes all the Southwestern Tai languages of China."
+The Tai Nua profiled here are members of the Southwestern branch of the Tai language family, while the Tai Mao language spoken throughout Dehong Prefecture is similar to the Shan language of Myanmar.This Tai Nua group is mostly found in southern China, but also in northern Vietnam and Myanmar.

 After a Tai Nua wedding ceremony the bridegroom goes to live with his bride's family.
 Traditionally he must take with him gifts of tea, rice, meat, bananas, four eggs, and two salted fish for his new in-laws.
 Upon arrival, the village elder takes the packets of tea and rice out to the road and calls on the spirits of heaven and earth to witness the marriage.
 He then ties a white thread seven times around the wrist of the bride and once around the wrist of the groom to indicate their unbreakable commitment to each other.

 Although they are nominally Theravada Buddhists, the Tai Nua have many aspects of animism and polytheism mixed into their beliefs.
-The very first Tai god was Shalou, the god of Hunting.
-"Before a hunt, sacrifices were offered to Shalou to avert danger and to ensure success in the hunt."
+The very first Tai god was Shalou, the god of hunting.
+Before a hunt, they offered sacrifices to Shalou to avert danger and to ensure success in the hunt.

 There are few Christians among the Tai Nua and very little outreach is presently focused on bringing the gospel to them.
 Little improvement in their spiritual condition has taken place since the 1920s when one missionary lamented, "There is not a missionary working south of [Kunming] to Mohei, I am here alone and my little candle is the only light.
-Yet in these mountains are thousands of tribesmen who have never heard of the Gospel."
+Yet in these mountains are thousands of tribesmen who have never heard of the gospel."

 Prayer Points